python_machine_learning_-_python_ml

 Snippet from Wikipedia: Machine learning

 Machine learning (ML) is a field of study in artificial intelligence concerned with the development and study of statistical algorithms that can learn from data and generalize to unseen data, and thus perform tasks without explicit instructions.
-Recently, artificial neural networks have been able to surpass many previous approaches in performance.
+Within a subdiscipline in machine learning, advances in the field of deep learning have allowed neural networks, a class of statistical algorithms, to surpass many previous machine learning approaches in performance.

 Research It More